Dave Meggyesy: Early life and education

 Meggyesy was born in Cleveland, Ohio, and is of Hungarian descent.
 His father was a machinist and union organizer.
 When he was five, his family moved to Glenwillow, Ohio, where he "was, literally, raised on a pig farm next to a dynamite factory."
 At Solon High School, in Solon, Ohio, he played football and other sports.
 He attended Syracuse University on an athletic scholarship.

 NFL career

-Meggyesy was selected in the 17th round of the 1963 NFL draft by the St. Louis Cardinals, where he played for seven seasons as a linebacker.
+Meggyesy was selected in the 17th round of the 1963 NFL draft by the St. Louis Cardinals, for whom he played for seven seasons as a linebacker.

 During his early years in the NFL, Meggyesy was a graduate student in sociology at Washington University in St. Louis.
 He became involved in civil rights and anti-war activities while with the Cardinals.

 Meggyesy retired from the game at age 29 and released his book Out Of Their League, which spoke about the "dehumanizing side of the game" and the "incredible violence".